You fall behind if your small business does not use email marketing to generate high-converting leads and sales.

 - Exit-Intent Popups: They appear when people are just about to leave your website.
 It is time to offer your subscribers a lead magnet.

-- Inline/After Post: As the name suggests, it is an optin form that appears at the end of your blog post.
-If a visitor likes the blog, just at the end of it, they might sign-up.
+- Inline/After Post: As the name suggests, it is an option form that appears at the end of your blog post.
+Visitors who like the blog might sign up just at the end of it.

 - Fullscreen: It is an overlay covering the whole content of your website temporarily just as visitors land on your site.
-It is also a welcome gate optin form, just with full-screen overlay.
+It is also a welcome gate opt-in form, just with a full-screen overlay.